FredKSchott/snowpack/www/_template/guides/react.md

 mv index.js index.jsx
 ```

-> 💡 Tip: you do not need to update your `index.html` script tag to point to `index.jsx`.
-Because JSX isn't supported in the browser, Snowpack builds your file to a runnable `.js` file.
-This is good to remember when you're referencing built files in HTML `<script src="">` and `<link href="">` elements.
+> 💡 Tip: you do not need to update your `index.html` script tag reference to point to `index.jsx`.
+Browsers don't speak JSX (or TypeScript, for that matter), so any compile-to-JS file formats are compiled to `.js` in the final browser build.
+This is good to keep in mind when you're referencing built files in HTML `<script src="">` and `<link href="">` elements.

 You can now import React in `index.jsx` and add a simple test component just to make sure it's working: